A Good Time in Radstock is the project to update and refurbish the Market Hall clock and restore its hour strike that has been silent for many years.

 As a contribution to the regeneration of central Radstock, and to restore pride in our town’s historic character, Radstock Museum, as custodian of the Market Hall, intends to bring the clock back into full operation as an accurate timekeeper, with automatic winding, with an illuminated dial and with the chime fully functional, but silenced at night!

-The project will be done in phases and each phase will start as soon as sufficient funds have been raised for it.
+The project is being done in phases and each phase will start as soon as sufficient funds have been raised for it.

-The restoration will be managed by Radstock Museum using nationally recognised clock restorers and with advice from a highly experienced local horological expert.
+The restoration will be managed by Radstock Museum and carried out by Symon Boyd of Timsbury Clocks and with advice from Terry Taylor.

 PROGRESS SO FAR: